AidanSpeakss/dvd-logo-game/README.md

 - Add json file of levels with different values for each level
 - Add current level display
 - Add highest level display
-- Add move counter and add functality to it
+- Add move counter and add functionality to it
 - Add index.db storage

 ## V2.0 - ALMOST COMPLETE